joecullin/aoc2022/journal.md

 I'm in a private leaderboard with some https://www.barracuda.com/ colleagues.

 ---
+## Day 8

+Definitely not elegant.

+Had my first "misunderstood the problem" challenge.
+Multiple layers of it.
+That's why my part 1 is so needlessly complex.
+Eventually figured out the gap, and just adjusted my code a bit to follow the right rules.
+That rendered my optimization ideas useless, but it wasn't worth simplifying the code to get rid of them.

+For part two I threw much of that away and started fresh.

+In both cases, it really helped to have a simple grid print function.
+Copied that from last year's code.

+---
 ## Day 6

 Grateful for an easy one (and a very easy part 2) after the morning I've had!
 (Christmas tree fell over last night!)